International Museum Day in Spain

 Visitors in the Prado Museum in Madrid

 Museums are in party mood throughout the month of May.
 18 May marks International Museum Day, and Museums Night –an original initiative featuring thousands of cultural institutions all over around Europe– usually takes place on the Saturday immediately before or after.
-Come and experience this major festival of art in Spain.
+Experience this major art festival in Spain.

-Would you like to visit a museum by night?
-You can usually do so on the Saturday before or after 18 May thanks to an interesting idea, known as Museums Night, when numerous venues extend their cultural activities beyond normal opening times.
+Would you like to visit a museum at night?
+You can do this on Saturday 18 May thanks to an interesting idea: Night of the Museums, when numerous venues extend their cultural activities beyond normal opening times.
 Some of them even stay open until 1 am, free of charge, and provide a range of activities including concerts, games, storytellers, audiovisual installations, special visits, theatre...
 This is a different way to enjoy Spain's museums and their collections, and to make the most of all the possibilities they have to offer.
-Sound interesting?
+Do you fancy it?

 Have you found this information useful?